Pardhu448/clix_visualisation_site/README.md

-# DataConscientious
+# Clix Data Visualisation

-A website for DataConscientious Consultancy LLP created using Millenium theme from GitHub website themes.
+A website is created using Millenium theme from GitHub website themes.